Departmental Prizes

-NDCN invites applications for the following prizes, with a closing date of Friday 2 June 2023.
-Prizes will be awarded at Thomas Willis Day on 22 June 2023.
+NDCN invites applications for the following prizes, with a closing date of midday, Thursday 22 May 2025.
+Prizes will be awarded at Thomas Willis Day on 11 June 2025.

 NDCN invites applications for the Thomas Willis Early Career Researcher Prize.
-The prize will recognise an outstanding piece of research published in 2022 by an early career researcher within the Department.
+The prize will recognise an outstanding piece of research published in the last 12 months by an early career researcher within the Department.

-Early career researchers are invited to submit a completed application form and a pdf copy of the research article by the closing date of Friday 2 June 2023 to the HoD Office – hodoffice@ndcn.ox.ac.uk
+Early career researchers are invited to submit a completed application form and a pdf copy of the research article to the HoD Office (hodoffice@ndcn.ox.ac.uk) by midday, Thursday 22 May 2025

 Eligibility criteria